-VICTORIA – Leading bird scientists worldwide have released a joint statement out of the International Ornithological Society confirming a long-standing weakness in their field of study: none of them quite understand how have sex.
+VICTORIA – Leading bird scientists worldwide have released a joint statement out of the International Ornithological Society confirming a long-standing weakness in their field of study: none of them quite understand how birds have sex.

 “We know an extensive amount about the biology and behaviours of birds of all species.
 In fact, I would even venture to say we know pretty much all there is about that particular class of animals,” stated Dr. Richard Gundvale, President of the Society, “but for the life of us, we just can’t wrap our noodles around how they do the nasty.”

 The Society is quick to point out that it is not as if they haven’t bothered to try and figure out the answer.
-Theories over the decades have included the possibility that the boy bird sprays something onto the eggs, that they poke their beaks into some hole that the scientists still haven’t discovered, or that they rub their feathers against each other until “something happens” Ultimately, each theory failed when scientists just couldn’t find the penis on any of the birds being examined.
+Theories over the decades have included the possibility that the boy bird sprays something onto the eggs, that they poke their beaks into some hole that the scientists still haven’t discovered, or that they rub their feathers against each other until “something happens”.
+Ultimately, each theory failed when scientists just couldn’t find the penis on any of the birds being examined.

 “You tell me where the naughty parts are on those things!
 It’s impossible!” screamed Dr. Gundvale to assembled reporters, “And then sometimes the eggs hatch into birds and sometimes they don’t and you can eat them?”